bucketeer-io/bucketeer/DEVELOPMENT.md

 make generate-service-token
 ```

-The commands above will generate TLS certificate, OAuth key, Github token and service token in minikube.
+The commands above will generate TLS certificate, OAuth key, GitHub token and service token in minikube.
 And the service
 token will be used to authenticate the gRPC service (we will use this token in Helm Charts `values.dev.yaml` later).

 4. Build the project: